 -

-A new gene editing approach eases the effects of sickle cell disease in blood cells isolated from patients.
+Researchers found a way to use genome editing to help fix sickle cell disease and beta-thalassemia in blood cells isolated from patients.

 -